Horseshoe kidney

 Fusion abnormalities of the kidney can be categorized into two groups: horseshoe kidney and crossed fused ectopia.
 The 'horseshoe kidney' is the most common renal fusion anomaly.

 Signs and symptoms

 Although often asymptomatic, the most common presenting symptom of patients with a horseshoe kidney is abdominal or flank pain.
 However, presentation is often non-specific.
 Approximately a third of patients with horseshoe kidneys remain asymptomatic throughout their entire life with over 50% of patients having no medical issues related to their renal fusion when followed for a 25-year period.
 As a result, it is estimated that approximately 25% of patients with horseshoe kidneys are diagnosed incidentally with ultrasound or CT imaging.

 Associated conditions

 Patients with a horseshoe kidney can develop sequelae related to the abnormal anatomy and present with symptoms related to them.

-The general categories a horseshoe kidney may increase the risk for fall under the following categories:
+Individuals that have a horseshoe kidney may be at increased risk for conditions that generally fall within the following categories: